vitorsr/SIHR/README.md

 This section aims to clarify how well (or not) the methods reproduced in this project were at reproducing results in literature.

+Note: Akashi and Okatani's [10] method has highly fluctuating results because of random initialization.

 ### Dataset

 In technical literature, there exist two ground truth datasets commonly used right now.
-One by Shen and Zheng [9] which is informally distributed alongside their code<sup>5</sup>, and one by Grosse *et al.* [13] in a dedicated page<sup>7</sup>.
-To the best of my knowledge, both are distributed without a license (it is of my understanding that the images implicitly exist solely for research purposes).
+One by Shen and Zheng [9] which is informally distributed alongside their code<sup>5</sup>, and one by Grosse *et al.* [12] in a dedicated page<sup>7</sup>.
+To the best of my knowledge, both are freely distributed without a license (it is of my understanding that the images implicitly exist solely for research purposes).

 As a part of the toolbox, I've included Tan and Ikeuchi's<sup>2</sup> [4], Shen *et al.*'s<sup>3</sup> [6] and Shen and Zheng's<sup>5</sup> [9] test images in [`images`](https://github.com/vitorsr/SIHR/tree/master/images).